cambridge-maths-school/nea24-ivan/writeup/writeup.typ

     ],
   ),
   $ 1.1 $,
-  [Users can create a new block with a hash linked to the previous block within 10 second], [Ensures blocks are linked correctly and the blockchain structure is maintained; 1 second chosen so that block creation is fast enough for interactive testing and demonstration], [Click “Add Block” and verify `block.previousHash === previousBlock.hash` and block.hash calculated correctly],
+  [Users can create a new block with a hash linked to the previous block within 1 second], [Ensures blocks are linked correctly and the blockchain structure is maintained; 1 second chosen so that block creation is fast enough for interactive testing and demonstration], [Click 'Add Block' and a new block appears with previousHash matching last block's hash],

   $ 1.2 $,
-  [Users can add up to 10 transactions per block before mining], [Ensures multiple transactions can be stored and tested; 10 transactions chosen as a reasonable limit for a small-scale simulator without overloading memory or UI], [Add transactions and verify block.transactions.length matches number added],
+  [Users can at least 10 transactions per block before mining], [Ensures multiple transactions can be stored and tested; 10 transactions chosen as the amount of transaction shouldn't matter as they are hashed to strings], [Add transactions and verify block.transactions.length matches number added],

   $ 1.3 $,